 See Also: Getting Rid of Dust Mites

 While there are some exceptions, most spider mites lay eggs capable of overwintering.
 The eggs hatch into tiny larvae that have only six legs.

 The additional pair is formed a few days later when they molt into the first of three nymph instar stages.
 In hot, dry conditions, this process may take only five days.

 A single adult female is capable of laying up to 300 eggs within a few weeks, meaning a spider mite outbreak can happen in just a few weeks from the presence of a single fertile adult.

 What do Spider Mites Eat?

-Spider mites have a proboscis similar to aphids and scale insects which allow them to pierce a plant’s outer surface and suck out its fluids.
+Spider mites have a proboscis similar to aphids and scale insects such as mealybugs which allow them to pierce a plant’s outer surface and suck out its fluids.

 Even one mite can put a plant at risk of infections, but large spider mite populations can actually kill a plant.
 They prefer to dwell on the undersides of leaves, where it’s more difficult for predators to spot them.

 Spider mites are able to spin webs which are chemically unique from both cobweb spiders and regular spider silk.